The following editorial was by Dr James Guy Edwards. It was published the year before I started training in psychiatry:

 Some years ago I made this short film about Royal Cornhill Hospital (much of the original hospital has now been demolished or re-purposed).
 It is my view that medical science needs to carefully consider the dimension of time.
 There was then no evidence to support prescribing beyond the average drug-trial length of 8-12 weeks.
 Despite the controversy around SSRIs – at least three decades old now – there remains a dearth of evidence to support long term treatment with SSRIs.
 Nearly 1 in 5 Scots are taking antidepressants and many, like me*, indefinitely (my profession has labelled this as “maintenance treatment).

-The older I get the more concerned I am that we are not learning from history and keep taking “short-cuts” with time.
-Yet we only live our lives once.
+The older I get the more concerned I am that we are not learning from history and keep taking ‘short-cuts’ with time.
+It is understandable that we seek ‘quick fixes’ but without longitudinal perspective no science can confirm if benefits may outweigh harms.

 *please note: I was started on an SSRI in 1998 for “social anxiety disorder”.